 After you have removed all the pieces, press around the edges of the tape that is left to ensure that it has adhered to the glass well.
 Use a paper towel to wipe the exposed glass to remove any fingerprints.

 We put the taped off glass on a paper towel.
-Don’t forget to have the boys write their names on one of the blue squares.
+Don't forget to have the kids write their names on one of the blue squares.

-The boys then applied the etching cream to the glass with a paint brush.
+The Scouts then applied the etching cream to the glass with a paint brush.
 Use a fairly thick coat of cream.
 In this picture, the Webelos probably should have used a bit more.